What is The Formal Order

 The Wells and Authorization Process

 At the end of the initial investigative, the SEC Enforcement Staff will make a preliminary determination about the next steps.
 It will decide whether to recommend the institution of an enforcement action.
 If it is determined that the company violated federal securities laws, the Staff will make such a recommendation and they will notify the company’s attorney of this decision.
 This notice is known as a “Wells Call”.
 The defendant/respondent-to-be will have an opportunity to submit to the Staff a document explaining why the enforcement action should not be taken.
 This is known as a “Wells Submission.”

-If the Enforcement Staff decides to go ahead with the enforcement action recommendation, they will submit and distribute to the Commissioners and other SEC offices the recommendation memorandum, along with the Wells Submissions.
+If the Enforcement Staff decides to go ahead with the enforcement action recommendation, they will submit and distribute to the Commissioners and other SEC offices the recommendation memorandum, along with the Wells Submissions, in relation to the investigation.
 The Commission will then vote on the proposed action recommendation.
-This is done in a closed meeting without the defense attorney presence.
+This is done in a closed meeting without the defense attorney’s presence.